rasbt/screenlamp/docs/sources/user_guide/tools-tutorial-1.md

     #queries processed    : 1

 Although we had 19,041 database conformers, our conformer database only consists 107 unique structures (see " Filtering Step 3 -- Distance between Functional Groups"), so we expect ROCS to yield 107 best-overlay pairs, which we can check via the familiar `count_mol2.py` tool.

-(Note that in your own analyses, the number of input structures to Omega and output overlays from ROCS is not always the same.
-Potential sources for this, which we observed, is either that Omega cannot parse certain input structures and/or ROCS sometimes includes duplicates in the results.)
+<div class="alert alert-block alert-info"> &#9888; Note that in your own analyses, the number of input structures to Omega and output overlays from ROCS is not always the same.
+Potential sources for this, which we observed, is either that Omega cannot parse certain input structures and/or ROCS sometimes includes duplicates in the results. </div>

 ```python